jpsalvadorm63/react-briza/react_router/COURSE_05-B.md

 }
 ```

-Now as we talked about earlier, `TransitionGroup` only gets us part of the way there; we also need to tie in `CSSTransition`.
-Just like we did with `TransitionGroup`, let?s go ahead and wrap our Switch inside of a `CSSTransition` component so we can specify some properties for how Switch will be animated.
-We?ll pass it two props, `timeout` and `className`. `timeout` specifies how long TransitionGroup will display all of its `children` before removing the old `children` (aka how long the animation will take place). `className` is the className that is applied to the component as it enters or exits.
+Now as we talked about earlier, `TransitionGroup` only gets us part of the way
+there; we also need to tie in `CSSTransition`.
+Just like we did with
+`TransitionGroup`, let's go ahead and wrap our Switch inside of a
+`CSSTransition` component so we can specify some properties for how
+`Switch` will be animated.
+We'll pass it two props, `timeout` and `className`.
+`timeout` specifies how long TransitionGroup will display all of its `children`
+before removing the old `children` (aka how long the animation will take
+place). `className` is the className that is applied to the component as
+it enters or exits.

->   For example, if you provide a `className` of fade, then the following classes will be added to the component during its animation lifecycle - `fade-enter`, `fade-enter-active`, `fade-exit`, `fade-exit-active`, `fade-appear`, and `fade-appear-active`.
+>   For example, if you provide a `className` of fade, then the following
+classes will be added to the component during its animation lifecycle -
+`fade-enter`, `fade-enter-active`, `fade-exit`, `fade-exit-active`, `fade-appear`,
+and `fade-appear-active`.

 ```
 ...